Castelvill/SandstormBox/docs/instructions.md

 **Parameters**

-- directory (string/context) - directory that will be added to the end of the working directory.
+- [path] (variable / string) - path to the directory that will be added to the end of the working directory.

 ## pwd